Adjunctive AcupunctureTreatment Modalities

 The TDP lamp is a far-infrared heating device.
 The premise of the lamp is that the far infrared (below visible light) emissions increase micro circulation and loosens fascia to accelerate the natural healing processes of the body.
 It reduces inflammation, calms pain and balances metabolism.
 In TCM (Traditional Chinese Medicine) the TDP lamp is used as a therapeutic substitute or combination for moxibustion, and is reported to be the only mechanical device that can add Qi to the body.
 It is used by acupuncturists, Asian bodywork therapists and other medical professionals.
 Experience the wonderful, deep penetrating heat during a variety of treatments and you are much likely to feel very comforted, relaxed and loose!

-Low Level Laser, also known as Soft Lasers, are being increasingly used successfully in numerous fields of medicine as a natural form of therapy.
+Low Level Laser, also known as Soft Lasers or Cold Lasers, are being increasingly used successfully in numerous fields of medicine as a natural form of therapy.
 The therapy makes also use of the ancient knowledge of Acupuncture by applying the light to specific points on the body.
 The radiation produced by the Low Level Laser is applied in such a level that it simply causes a "bio-stimulation" of the body's own natural control circuits, it neither warms nor affects human tissue.
 This radiation activates all the body's own functions which accelerate the healing process, by stimulating the propagation of phagocytes and macrophages and by stimulating the production of endorphins, simultaneously relieving pain.

 Latest research confirms that Ultra-Low-powered Laser Light stimulates the immune system and thus improves the healing of wounds, cell division and the activity of certain defense molecules.
 This biological therapy is without side-effects and is based upon the natural processes taking place in our body.